 We live in a gated community, and once a month all the neighborhood has a get together, appropriately named “Cocktails & Conversation”.
 The only requirement to attend is BYOB & bring a appetizer or dessert to pass.
 It’s a great opportunity to catch up with friends and sample all kinds of interesting recipe.
 At the last C & C someone made the old standard, Ramaki made with chicken livers.
-This gave me the inspiration to try this recipe with scallops and cook them on the grill instead of broiling them in the oven.
+This gave me the inspiration to try this recipe with scallops and broil them in the oven.
 They were delicious with the perfect soy ginger marinade, but the next time I would partially cook the bacon on a sheet pan in the oven so scallops don’t get over cooked.

 I am not a dessert eater but i love appetizers.
 From 6 – 8 pm, I can definitely make a meal of these small bites.
 On the other hand, Rob still thinks we should have dinner when we come home.
 UGH!

 Here’s the special ingredients and kitchen tools I used to make this dish even better!

 Calphalon Nonstick Baking Sheet, 12″x17″

 Domino Dark Brown Sugar